cybertraining-dsc/su22-reu-380/README.md

 ## Have not achieved
 - [ ] Fix Win32 library (virtualization) for wsl implementation
 - [ ] Read & learn slurm presentation
+- [ ] Read all Slack messages, update myself from what was done this weekend

 ## Will Accomplish Today
 - [ ] Fix Win32 library (virtualization) for wsl implementation
 - [ ] Read & learn slurm presentation
+- [ ]Read all Slack messages, update myself from what was done this weekend

 ## Questions